ndugal6/SchoolBook/ScholBook_SRS.md

 ## 2.7Assumptions and Dependencies

-It is assumed that all developers will have access to Visual Studios 2015 & MySQL community server 5.7 to develop this application.
+It is assumed that all developers will have access to Visual Studios 2015 & mySQL community server 5.7 to devolop this application.

 # 3.External Interface Requirements

 ## 3.1User Interfaces
 ## 3.1
-&lt;All objects' layout properties are percentage values set according to the resolution of the user's screen.
+&lt;All objects' layout properties are percentage values set according to the resolution of the users screen.
 This allows each screen's contents to self-arrange themselves for any given screen size.
 All objects are given minimum dimension constraints to avoid being too small for a user.
 The structure and display for each screen follows W3C's HTML and CSS guidelines.
 Errors messages and notifications follow the MSDN guidelines.
 User Interfaces are needed for registration, login, tutor registration, uploading and searching notes, password reset, joining, searching, and leaving study groups, updating profile, and creating study group.

 ## 3.2Hardware Interfaces
 &lt;SchoolBook is able to run on any device with a browser supporting HTML5 and CSS3.
 The site can receive both physical and touch input.
-The backend database is run on a Linux server using MySQL 5.7.17.
+The backend database is run on a linux server using MYSQL 5.7.17.
 SchoolBook will allow notes stored on the server to be downloaded to user's local machines.

 ## 3.3Software Interfaces
 &lt; SchoolBook's frontend is developed on Xamarin Studio 6.1.1 using CSS3 libraries for display.
-The frontend connects to the backend Linux server using MySQL 5.7.17.
-The frontend sends user credentials for authentication to the server.
+The frontend connects to the backend Linux server using MYSQL 5.7.17.
+The frontend sends user creditials for authentication to the server.
 If user is authorized, then the server relays information surrounding the user's study groups - Date/Time, location, students, and student tutors - and available notes - course ID/Name, upload date, upload user.
 If the user isn't authorized then the frontend sends user data needed for student creation to the serve: email, password, university, current courses.

 ## 3.4Communications Interfaces
 &lt; Schoolbook will communicate with the sever using HTTP protocols